kevinaxu/soho-spaces-next/tasks.md

   - Hero
     - [x] Hook up hero video dynamically when video is passed.
     - [x] Fix bug where page reload does not load the video again
+    - [x] Change this to a static image with transparent overlay (https://amberinteriordesign.com/)
   - Services
     - [x] Make mobile responsive
+  - Feature Projects section
+    - [x] Mobile - add a different set of photos for these (square)
   - [x] Stacked deck - change this to 3
   - [x] Testimonial section - make this scrollable with multiple testimonials
 - 404 Page